alison985/awesome-looker/README.md

 * [pylooker](https://github.com/bufferapp/pylooker) A Python interface to Looker API
 * [looker google sheets](https://github.com/brechtv/looker_google_sheets) Custom Google Spreadsheet functions using the Looker API  #frombrechtv

+#### Extensions
+* [Extension Template in React](https://github.com/looker-open-source/extension-template-react) This repository serves as a template for creating a new Looker Extension. #react

 #### Housekeeping
 * [Gazetteer](https://github.com/mathilda0902/gazetteer) Looker Dependency Graphs: getting around business queries as easily as your backyard.  #dialect-snowflake
 * [LookML Dependencies Tracer](https://github.com/leighajarett/LookML-Dependencies-Tracer) Contains a Python3 Jupyter Notebook which uses the LookerAPI to parse through the specified LookML model and results in a relational CSV file. #python #fromleighajarett